United Nations General Assembly passes resolution on the Human Right to a Healthy Environment (HR2HE)

 That’s why Environment Bank has been a firm campaigner for the adoption of the Human Right to a Healthy and Sustainable Environment as an officially recognised resolution by the United Nations.
 Together with more than 50 other businesses working with the B Team, we have worked hard to get this resolution implemented and we are delighted that the Human Right to a Healthy Environment (HR2HE) has been passed.
 It represents a milestone moment for Planet Earth as we all continue to fight for environmental justice and the protection of biodiversity through taking decisive climate action.
 A healthy environment is key to human well-being, thriving societies and long-term business performance.
 It is now critical that we adequately prepare to raise awareness of HR2HE.
-Read more here.
+Read more on the unep.org website.

 Our chairman, Professor David Hill CBE, said: